rocketpark/craft-mux/README.md

 * **Organization of video** - Allow for folders or sections to organize videos.
 * **Webhook verification** - Verify the webhook is coming from MUX via their Webhook Signing Secret.
+* **Integration of MUX Data** - Allow for the integration of MUX data into the Craft CMS.

 Brought to you by [Rocket Park](https://rocketpark.com/)